idfive/Developer-Documentation/docs/general/ticketing/tasking.md

 # Tasking the Creative Team

-Generally, we consider taskings to be smaller tasks, not full projects, and do not require a full blown project brief.
+Generally, we consider taskings to be smaller tasks that are a part of a full project or rounds of client revisions, so they do not require a full blown project brief.
 However, there still needs to be a tasking completed to onboard the individual team member doing the job, to successfully complete what is required.
-This becomes extremely important when shuffling resources into projects they are not familiar with. **This is needed for every creative team member being brought on board, or if switching team members mid task.** Some information may be ommited if the Team Member is extremely familiar with the project, but as a general rule, if in doubt, write it out.
+This becomes extremely important when shuffling resources into projects they are not familiar with. **This is needed for every creative team member being brought on board, or if switching team members mid task.** Some information may be omitted if the Team Member is extremely familiar with the project, but as a general rule, *if in doubt, write it out*.

 ## Tasker (PM/AE/Etc.)